-- 10.28 The site is not within the bat alert layer, there are no mature trees on site, and it is considered that the existing house and garden have, at most, very limited ecological value.
-For these reasons, no ecological survey work has been requested. - 10.29 Air Quality: NPPF Paragraph 109 states that "the planning system should contribute to and enhance the natural and local environment by..... preventing both new and existing development from contributing to or being put at unacceptable risk from, amongst other things, air pollution."
+- 10.31 The site is not within the bat alert layer, there are no mature trees on site, and it is considered that the existing house and garden have, at most, very limited ecological value.
+For these reasons, no ecological survey work has been requested. - 10.32 Air Quality: NPPF Paragraph 109 states that "the planning system should contribute to and enhance the natural and local environment by...... preventing both new and existing development from contributing to or being put at unacceptable risk from, amongst other things, air pollution."
 On small to medium sized new developments this can be achieved by promoting green sustainable transport through the installation vehicle charge points.
-This would also comply with the West Yorkshire Low Emissions Strategy Planning Guidance.
-This can be secured by a planning condition requiring one electric vehicle charging point per dwelling. - 10.30 It is noted that the proposed section, drawing number 05, does not accord with the elevations as it still shows a floor to ridge height of 9.4m.
-This is presumably an oversight by the agent.
-In the interests of clarity, the case officer has requested an amended sectional drawing from the agent showing the height reduced to 8.7m as shown on the elevations.
+This would also comply with the West Yorkshire Low Emissions Strategy Planning Guidance and Policy PLP24 of the emerging local plan.
+This can be secured by a planning condition requiring one electric vehicle charging point per dwelling. - 10.33 It is noted that the proposed section, drawing number 05, did not accord with the elevations as it still showed a floor to ridge height of 9.4m..
+In the interests of clarity, the case officer requested an amended sectional drawing showing the height reduced to 8.7m as shown on the elevations.
+This, as reported in the update to the last committee meeting, has been received.